Updated April 7, 2020

 NSUC’s Plans for Worship, Programs, and Services

 - Worship: We will suspend in-person worship services and post-service activities; we will stream our services instead.
+Right now, we are aiming for in-person worship on September 13, 2020.
+This date may be moved up or back depending on recommendations from the CDC.

 - Staff: We are encouraging staff to work from home as they see fit.